Journey Through the Frozen Frontier: Coldest Country in the World

 Iceland

 Iceland, whose name implies how chilly it can get there.
 It is another European nation with bitterly cold winters.
+It is one of the coldest country in the world.
 The average highest temperature here is around 0 °C, and the lowest goes up to – 40 °C.

 Greenland